 Every site has slightly different ways of funding positions.
 Many help fund Scholar salaries through institutional research training grants from NIH or AHRQ, known as T32 grants, which are commonly used to support research fellowships.
 These grants have a provision whereby if fellows leave the program early to take a job that does not involve some form of health- related research or teaching they may be asked to pay back some of the salary.
 This provision does not apply for Scholars completing two years of training or who leave early for jobs that includes some type of research or teaching activities, which are typically defined quite broadly.
 See https://researchtraining.nih.gov/training/payback for more information.

 If you are interested in applying, meet our eligibility requirements, and would like to speak with an NCSP faculty member to learn more, please fill out this form.
-You will be contacted within seven business days to schedule a call.
+You will be contacted within ten business days to schedule a call.